 For the past few weeks, we have been in a "cluster" dealing with the Torah scholar's relationship with other -- usually not as holy -- individuals.
 As we have seen so far, the scholar views himself with his greater Torah knowledge as more obligated to -- rather than removed from -- his fellows.
 Here we learn an additional lesson of how he impacts upon them -- that he leads them on the paths of truth and peace.
 This is of course so very nice and poetic.
 What, pray tell, do these two paths mean?

-The path of truth sounds like correct, "true" behavior.
+The path of truth sounds straightforward enough.
 The scholar speaks truth; he tells his fellows what the Torah requires of them and how to truly and properly serve G-d.

-The truth is (bad pun there), truth-speakers are not always all that popular.
+The truth is (sorry!), truth-speakers are not always all that popular.
 People are usually just a little bit afraid of the truth.
 They are not prepared to be told that their hallowed beliefs are flawed or require reexamination.
-People are afraid of change, of anything that will wrench them out of their complacency.
+As we know, the prophets of old were hardly popular with the masses.
+They were resented and sometimes jailed and even killed for their unwelcome word of G-d.
+People are just afraid of change, of anything that will wrench them out of their complacency.

 Unfortunately, we do not have to talk major current events or doomsday prophecies.
 People are equally scared of "truth" when it affects their personal lives.
-To tell me I must rethink my value system, that much of my life is based upon fallacy, or that life without meaningful religion is an endless succession of distractions obscuring a terrifying void: such knowledge is just as cataclysmic to a human being as the thought that Iran is developing nuclear weapons with which to cheerily murder millions of Jews.
-(Ahmadinejad isn't exactly hiding his intentions either.)
+To tell me I must rethink my value system, that much of my life is based upon fallacy, or that life without meaningful religion is an endless succession of distractions obscuring a terrifying void: such knowledge is just as cataclysmic to a human being as the thought that Iran has now basically been given a wide open ticket to the destruction of Israel.

 R. Yisrael Salanter, great scholar and ethical figure of 19th century Russia and Eastern Europe, was the founder of the Mussar Movement (a movement which placed special emphasis on the study of ethics and the development of the ethical personality).
 At one point in his life, he moved to a German port city in which he found Jewish laborers loading and unloading ships on the Sabbath.
 He recognized that taking them head on would be pointless as they were clearly far removed from Jewish observance.
 So what did he have to say to these workers?
 He met with them, described the beauty of the Sabbath, and requested that they write down their invoices in an irregular fashion.
 Do your work as usual -- I know you won't forgo an entire day's labor -- but do something to remember that today is the Sabbath.
 Give yourselves some kind of reminder that today is special.